sgmurphy/wordpress-plugins/ad-inserter/readme.txt

 For the changelog of earlier versions, please refer to the separate changelog.txt file.

 == Upgrade Notice ==

+= 2.7.34 =
+Added support for ^ character to invert viewports in the VIEWPORT separator;
+Added support for index parameter for counter shortcodes;
+Changed text for content marker;
+Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.33 =
 Changed widget class name;